Dane Waters

 M. Dane Waters (born 1964) is a political strategist, elephant protection advocate, writer, and direct democracy advocate.
-He has worked on six continents providing strategic advice to campaigns, governments, activists, academic institutions, and NGO’s.
+He has worked on six continents providing strategic advice to campaigns, governments, activists, academic institutions, and NGOs.
 He has also consulted on projects with the United Nations, the U.S. Department of State and the International Republican Institute.

-He was a political appointee in President George H. W. Bush’s administration, served as the Political Director of the Humane Society Legislative Fund and Director of Ballot Campaigns for the Humane Society of the United States and was the National Field Director for U.S. Term Limits.
+He was a political appointee in President George H. W. Bush's administration, served as the political director of the Humane Society Legislative Fund and director of Ballot Campaigns for the Humane Society of the United States and was the national field director for U.S. Term Limits.